gumaerc-testorg/15.s21-january-iap-2014/content/pages/syllabus.md

 Purpose of Course
 -----------------

-The nuts and bolts of preparing a Business Plan and Starting a New Venture Plan was explored in this 25th annual course offering.
+The nuts and bolts of preparing a Business Plan and Starting a New Venture Plan was explored in this 25{{< sup "th" >}} annual course offering.
 The course is open to members of the MIT Community and to others interested in entrepreneurship.
 It is particularly recommended for persons who are interested in starting or are involved in a new business or venture.
 Because some of the speakers are judges of the MIT $100K Entrepreneurship Competition, persons who are planning to enter the Competition should find the course particularly useful.
 In the past approximately 50% of the class has been from the Engineering / Science / Architecture Schools and 50% from the Sloan School of Management.

 Grading and Course Credit
 -------------------------